-You will receive a monthly allowance to pay for meals not taken with your host and to help defray the cost of transportation to and from the University Students may choose to take 3 or 5 meals a week with their hosts, though the majority of students elect to take 3 meals.
+You will receive a monthly allowance to pay for meals not taken with your host and to help defray the cost of transportation to and from the University.
+Students who eat 3 meals with their families will receive €385 per month for their meals and €52 per month for their transportation costs.
+The transportation allowance covers the cost of a monthly unlimited bus and subway ticket (€10), bike rental and occasional taxi rides.
+Students choosing to take 5 meals per week with their family will receive €299,50 per month for their meals and €52 per month for their transportation costs.
 During vacation periods, host families are not obligated to provide meals.
-During months with vacation periods, please note that students who take 3 meals per week will receive their normal monthly stipend and students who normally take 5 meals per week will receive a small additional compensation per week.
+During months with vacation periods, please note that students who take 3 meals per week will receive their normal monthly stipend (€385 + €52), and students who normally take 5 meals per week will receive a compensation of €15 per week.